hurrhnn/raplayer/README.md

 [Port]: The port on the server to which you want to connect.

 ```
+**You can adjust the volume by pressing the up and down arrow keys during playback.**

 ### Usage examples

 - Play the pcm_16le file.
 ```bash
 ./raplayer --server s16le.pcm
 ```

 - Play audio file using ffmpeg.

 ```bash
 ffmpeg -i audio.mp3 -f s16le -ac 2 -ar 48000 -acodec pcm_s16le - | ./raplayer --server -
 ```

 - Play audio **stream** using ffmpeg.

 ```bash
 ffmpeg -i http://aac.cbs.co.kr/cbs939/_definst_/cbs939.stream/playlist.m3u8 -f s16le -ac 2 -ar 48000 -acodec pcm_s16le - | ./raplayer --server --stream -
 ```
 ## Known issues

- - **Server mode in raplayer does not work in Windows and MacOS environments.**
+- ~~Server mode in raplayer does not work in Windows and MacOS environments.~~ - Fixed.
 - ~~When building a source from MacOS to a build script, it is not built at once (must be done two times).~~ - Fixed.
 - ~~When running in pipe mode from server mode, pcm data length is not displayed as "STDIN" when connecting clients in some environments.~~ - Fixed.

 ## License